Updated 20th September 2021.

 Vietnam Land Borders:

-Borders with the neighbouring countries of China, Cambodia and Laos are closed apart for import and exporting goods.
+Borders with the neighbouring countries of China, Cambodia and Laos have closed apart for import and exporting goods.
 Transit in Vietnam is not allowed.

 On The Ground Traveller Reports: